EU SPACE Networks Programme

 Ambassadors correspond to network members who promote the EU Space Programme across different territories, thematic areas or industry verticals, and encourage the use of space data and services both within and outside the EU.
 They can promote the whole programme ("EU Space Ambassadors") or focus on one of its components (e.g. "Copernicus Ambassadors", "Galileo/EGNOS Ambassadors").

-Call for expression
+Call for Expression of Interest

 Become an Ambassador of the Networks

-(click on the desire role below)
+(click on the desired role below)

 They promote the EU Space Programme and all its components across different territories, thematic areas or industry verticals, and encourage the use of space data and services both within and outside the EU.
 They can present the programme at events and provide training, bringing the programme closer to its potential users.